makestatic/udu/README.md

 ### Requirements

-- GCC ≥ 8.1 / Clang ≥ 11.1 / MSVC ≥ 16
+- GCC ≥ 9 / Clang ≥ 11 / MSVC ≥ 16
-- OpenMP ≥ 3.1 (optional but recommended)
+- OpenMP ≥ 3 (optional but recommended)
 > [!WARNING]
-> No OpenMP support for MSVC (MSVC only supports OpenMP 2.0; version 3.1+ required)
+> *MSVC lacks support for OpenMP 3.0*
 - CMake ≥ 3.15

 If you want to build the Zig version, you need: